survivejs/webpack-merge/README.md

 }
 ```

-You can choose the configuration you want by using `webpack --env development` assuming you are using _webpack-cli_.
+You can choose the configuration you want by using `webpack --mode development` assuming you are using _webpack-cli_.

 ## **`mergeWithCustomize({ customizeArray, customizeObject })(...configuration | [...configuration])`**